Deep learning in business analytics and operations research: Models, applications and managerial implications: Mathematical background: From neural networks to deep learning

 \subsubsection{Deep neural networks}

 While the previous neural networks consisted of only a single layer, one can extend the mathematical specification to multi-layered perceptrons.
-We refer to these using the term \textquote{deep}, which can reflect an arbitrary number of layers.
-In such networks, the number of free parameters increases, as well as the flexibility of the network to represent highly non-linear functions.
+We refer to these using the term \textquote{deep}, which can reflect an arbitrary number of layers.\footnote{Although some architectures currently being used consist of only two to five hidden layers, only recent innovations in the realm of deep learning render it possible to make use of them.
+Hence, they are also considered as being deep neural networks.} In such networks, the number of free parameters increases, as well as the flexibility of the network to represent highly non-linear functions.
 We can formalize this mathematically by stacking several single-layer networks into a deep neural network with $k$ layers, \ie

 The first layer is referred to as the input layer, the last as the output layer and the remainder are termed hidden layers.